Can a seller force you to use their lender?

 Dear Jim,

 A seller cannot force you to close with their lender.
-I understand how stressful the offer process has become.
-There are often offer deadlines, endless offer instructions and limited showing times.
-Keep in mind the listing agent likely recommended this step to the seller.
-Some listing agents have a set of rules when submitting offers.
-With so much competition for homes, I recommend that you cooperate as much as possible.
-You want to be the buyer with the accepted offer.
+However, I understand how stressful the offer process has become.
+Today, buyers often face offer deadlines, lengthy instructions, and limited showing opportunities.
+Keep in mind that the listing agent likely recommended this requirement to the seller.
+In addition, many listing agents have specific rules for submitting offers.
+Because competition for homes remains strong, I recommend cooperating whenever possible.
+After all, you want your offer to stand out.

 Best of luck to you on your home search!